-- Develop virtual assistant solutions based on new or optimised trustworthy Generative AI models, augmented by other AI tools to support healthcare professionals.
-The models should leverage extensive, diverse, and complex multimodal health and research data, public knowledge, and healthcare systems information from reliable sources that are relevant for healthcare setting(s).
-Examples can include electronic health records, medical imagining, genomics, proteomics, molecular and physiological data, laboratory results, patient information (including safety related information), and/or unstructured health data (the applicants may choose any type and/or combinations of available large-scale data).
-The development and training of the Generative AI models should take place in multinational consortia and federated governance approaches for developing and training the solutions should be considered.
-The applicants should demonstrate how the project goes beyond combining existing data and generates new patients-specific knowledge for improved clinical decision making. - Demonstrate the added-value and clinical utility of the virtual assistant solutions in at least two relevant healthcare use case(s) in different medical fields that show e.g. improved care management and efficiency, ability of the assistant to predict potential patient-specific therapeutic strategies, different potential outcomes, etc. The proposals are encouraged to also cover unmet medical needs.
-The applicants should provide evidence of high maturity technology for the proposed use cases and assess the relative effectiveness of the solutions in comparison to the current standard of care, including by providing evidence on why these solutions would be superior to other AI tools.
-They should actively engage healthcare professionals as end users, and other essential stakeholders such as patients, caregivers in the co-design, development and testing of the solutions, ensuring that diverse perspectives and intersectional considerations are integrated throughout the process.
-Training and education activities for healthcare professionals should be organised.

-- Develop a regulatory strategy and interaction plan with regulators and Health Technology Assessment bodies, for generating appropriate evidence, where relevant, in a timely manner.
-Consider also the potential for future regulatory impact of the results and sustainability aspects. - Develop or adapt existing methodologies for continuous assessment of the proposed Generative AI-based virtual assistant solutions.
-The methodologies should demonstrate technical robustness, healthcare utility and trustworthiness of the developed Generative AI-based solutions, in particular by adopting: - o Appropriate performance metrics for evaluating and testing the technical robustness and clinical utility, as well as model intelligibility and alignment with ethical principles in view of ensuring AI trustworthiness 140. - o Appropriate solutions to identify and mitigate potential bias and confounding141 of the Generative AI models including examples from different perspectives (e.g., representativeness of the data, bias of the trainer, bias of training and validation data, algorithmic bias, gender bias etc.). - o Methods to systematically address and assess ELSI (Ethical, Legal and Societal Implications) aspects, including data privacy concerns and risk of discrimination/bias (sex/gender, age, disability, ethnicity, minority and/or vulnerable groups, including disadvantaged groups).
-Concerning legal aspects, explore the implication of medical errors that originate from AI-assisted decision-making and the resulting effects on potential legal liability for healthcare professionals. - o Appropriate techniques to discover cause-and-effect relationships and explainability of the model reasoning to increase users' trust.
-Causal understanding mechanisms can predict what's happening inside the AI model, addressing the black box element, increasing transparency and model explainability.
+- Demonstrate the added-value and clinical utility of the virtual assistant solutions in at least two healthcare use cases in different medical fields and unmet needs showing e.g. improved care management and efficiency, prediction of potential patient-specific therapeutic strategies and outcomes, etc. The applicants should provide evidence of high maturity technology for the use cases and assess the relative effectiveness of the solutions compared with standard of care, including on why these solutions would be superior to other AI tools and would deliver better outcomes.
+They should actively engage healthcare professionals as end users, and other stakeholders such as patients, caregivers in the development and testing of the solutions, ensuring that diverse perspectives and intersectional considerations are integrated throughout the process.
+Training and education activities for healthcare professionals should be organised. - Develop a regulatory strategy/interaction plan with regulators (including in the area of Health Technology Assessment) for generating evidence, where relevant, in a timely manner.
+Consider also the potential for future regulatory impact of the results and sustainability aspects. - Develop or adapt existing methodologies for continuous assessment of the developed solutions.
+The methodologies should demonstrate technical robustness, healthcare utility and trustworthiness of the Generative AI-based solutions, by adopting: - o Appropriate metrics for evaluating alignment with human values, ethical principles and the intended purposes of Generative AI models, performance including testing their technical robustness and clinical utility, as well as their model intelligibility, in view of ensuring AI trustworthiness171. - o Appropriate solutions to identify and mitigate potential bias172 of the models (e.g. representativeness of the data, bias of the trainer, bias of training and validation data, algorithmic discrimination and bias including gender bias etc.). - o Appropriate techniques to discover and demonstrate explainability of model reasoning, increase users' trust, and address the black box element, thus further enhancing transparency, model explainability and alignment. - o Methods to systematically address and assess ELSI (Ethical, Legal and Societal Implications), including data privacy concerns and risk of discrimination/bias (not limited to sex, gender, age, disability, race or ethnicity, religion, belief, minority and/or vulnerable groups).
+The implication of medical errors originated from AI-assisted decision-making and the effects on potential legal liability for healthcare professionals should be explored.